 And as your thinking matures, you’ll need to apply multiple personas to the same story map, as different types of users are trying to accomplish multiple things with your product.
 If your journey isn’t accommodating them all, this process will quickly identify your product’s shortcomings in these new scenarios.

-How to use Story Mapping to Prioritize Roadmap Initiatives
+How do you use Story Mapping to Prioritize Roadmap Initiatives?

 Story maps provide excellent input to the roadmapping process.
 With every potential feature already mapped out and prioritized, you can essentially cluster the highest priority features into releases based on your team’s bandwidth and release cadence.